Parhae: Relations with Japan

 Ko Inŭi and Ko Chedŏk.
 King Mu had 300 sable furs sent by the Parhae delegation to Japan as both a show of goodwill and a desire to foster friendly relations with Japan.

 Muye's son and successor, Tae Hŭmmu (Da Qinmao, r.
 737–793), continued the course of reconciliation with the Tang.
 At the same time, trouble with the Tibetan Empire to the west forced the Tang to withdraw all military forces from Korea and adopt a defensive stance.
 Hŭmmu cemented the geopolitical balance by sending an envoy to the Japanese court, which his father had done as well in 728 to threaten Silla with an ally from the southeast.
 Parhae kept diplomatic and commercial contacts with Japan until the end of the kingdom.
 Parhae dispatched envoys to Japan 34 times, while Japan sent envoys to Parhae 13 times.

 Parhae planned a joint attack on Silla with Japan.
 Gyeongdeok of Silla offended Japan twice.
 In 753 he treated Japanese ambassadors with arrogance and in 758 he refused to meet them.
 After 758, Japan asked Parhae to attack Silla with them.
 Parhae and Japan exchanged ambassadors several times in the 750s and 760s to plan for the attack.
 Silla likely knew of these plans and prepared by building six castles along the border with Parhae in 762.
 The border region changed hands many times but the losses are not described in Silla's official history, only the dates when an army was sent north.
 Japan prepared a fleet to invade southern Silla; however the plan never came to fruition.

 In 755, the An Lushan Rebellion broke out, causing the Tang to lose control of the northeast, and even after the rebellion's end in 763, warlords known as jiedushi controlled the former northeastern part of the Tang empire.
 In 762, Emperor Daizong of Tang formally recognized Parhae as a state and Hŭmmu as its king.
 Although China recognized him as a king, Parhae itself referred to him as the son of heaven (emperor) and a king.
 The consort of the ruler was also called empress.
+In 771, Mun sent a letter to Japan declaring himself the "Grandson of Heaven".
 A record in 834 says that Parhae had both kings and great kings.
 The epitath of Princess Chŏnghyo (Zhenxiao), daughter of Hŭmmu, states that her father was a "great king."